THE RTM K12

 - Joseph WilliamsExecutive Director of TechnologyPerris Union High School District(CA)Joseph WilliamsExecutive Director of TechnologyPerris Union High School DistrictView Bio

-Joseph Williams is the Executive Director of Technology for the Perris Union High School District.
-As an education innovator, he took what he learned in the classroom as he worked as an English teacher, literacy coach, academic coach, technology coach, Teacher on Special Assignment, and now as Executive Director of Technology.
-Five years ago, Mr. Williams led a team of PUHSD educators to develop, plan, implement, and manage the Scholar+ teaching and learning initiative that provides Chromebooks to all students, Google Apps for Education, laptops and iPads to teachers, the use of a Learning Management System, and other programmatic elements to provide modern tools for teaching and learning.
+Joseph Williams is the Executive Director of Technology for Perris Union High School District (PUHSD).
+As an education innovator, he took what he learned in the classroom as he worked as an English teacher, literacy coach, and technology coach.
+Eight years ago, Mr. Williams assembled a team of educators to develop, plan, implement, and manage the Scholar+ teaching and learning initiative that has transformed PUHSD.

-Mr. Williams was a 2008 nominee for California League of High Schools Educator of the Year, became a Google Certified Teacher in 2008, and is the 2015 Technology Administrator of the Year for the Association of California School Administrators (ACSA) Region XIX.
-Mr Williams has sat on numerous education panels including speaking at the White House and on Capitol Hill on the subjects of Makerspaces and 3D printing on school campuses.
-Mr Williams is proud that Making in Education is becoming a big part of the world class education PUHSD is offering.
+Mr. Williams became a Google Certified Teacher in 2008 and was the 2015 Technology Administrator of the Year for ACSA Region 19.
+Mr. Williams has sat on numerous education panels including speaking at the White House and on Capitol Hill on the subjects of Makerspaces and 3D printing on school campuses.
+Mr. Williams was honored to be recognized by Education Week for their 2017 Leaders to Learn From.

 - Kirk LangerChief Technology OfficerLincoln Public Schools(NE)Kirk LangerChief Technology OfficerLincoln Public SchoolsView Bio

-Throughout his 25 years with Lincoln Public Schools, Kirk Langer has held a variety of technology positions directly supporting the use of technology - as a catalyst for increasing business productivity and teacher effectiveness in support of student learning.
-In the aftermath of a catastrophic fire 5 years ago, Kirk has been a driving force in a transformation that has moved Lincoln Public Schools from a district that integrates technology, to a district where technology is integral to the delivery of service and instruction.
-Endeavors over the past four years have combined, connected and aligned the efforts of stakeholders in Curriculum, Technology, Finance and Facilities.
-The recently adopted CLASS (Connected Learning for the Achievement of Students and Staff) Technology plan provides a systemic and sustainable framework to leverage work to date and further unify efforts moving forward.
-Most recently, Kirk’s efforts have reached out to the community where he is working with the city's libraries and leadership to ensure Lincoln Public Schools’ learners have viable network connections regardless of where they live or any socioeconomic limitations.
+Throughout his 29 years with Lincoln Public Schools Kirk Langer has held a variety of technology positions responsible for implementing technology capable of acting as a catalyst to increase business productivity and teacher effectiveness in support of student learning.
+Kirk has been a driving force in a transformation that has moved Lincoln Public Schools from a district that integrated technology, to a district where technology is integral to the learning process, delivery of instruction and service.
+This work over the past four years has combined, connected and aligned the efforts of stakeholders in Curriculum, Technology, School Improvement, Finance and Operations.
+The district’s CLASS (Connected Learning for the Achievement of Students and Staff) Technology plan provides a systemic and sustainable framework to implement, evaluate and adapt the use of technology to obtain desired student outcomes.
+The rollout of CLASS has seen updates to the network infrastructure, installation of A/V equipment in all classrooms, the implementation of nearly 37,000 Chromebooks to provide one for each student grades 2-12, implementation of an inter-departmental process to select apps and services, and a comprehensive staff training and initiative evaluation program.
+Amidst this migration to digital resources, Kirk has lead efforts to increase information security and data privacy.

 - Marlo GaddisChief Technology OfficerWake County Public School System(NC)Marlo GaddisChief Technology OfficerWake County Public School SystemView Bio